nateinaction/n8.gay/content/blog/2021/08/raspberrypi-4-nixos-kubernetes.md

 ## Interacting with your cluster from your local machine

 You'll need to add your cluster's config to your `~/.kube/config` file to be able to talk to it from your local machine.
-I haven't found a great way to do this yet but here's the method I used.
+I haven't found a great way to do this yet, but here's the method I used.
 Please [open an issue or pr](https://github.com/nateinaction/n8.gay/issues) if you have a better way.

 On your control node, extract the kubernetes config from k3s and modify some of the values like IP and name: